bazhenov/bazhenov.github.com/content/posts/2023-05-eytzinger-layout-binary-search-in-rust/index.md

 ```

 {{< notice note "Is it safe?" >}}
-Formally no, but in practice... kind of, becuase we never dereference the prefetch address. `_mm_prefetch()` is the intrinsic for `PREFETCHh` instruction which by documentation
+As was [pointed out on the Reddit](https://www.reddit.com/r/rust/comments/136kz1x/comment/jipx57c/?utm_source=share&utm_medium=web2x&context=3) [`SliceIndex::get_unchecked()`](https://doc.rust-lang.org/std/slice/trait.SliceIndex.html#tymethod.get_unchecked) is undefined behaviour even if the resulting reference is not dereferenced.
+The same is true for [`ptr:add()`](https://doc.rust-lang.org/std/primitive.pointer.html#method.add).
+So I guess yes, and I see no way around it.
+But the `PREFETCHh` instruction itself by documentation

 > is merely a hint and does not affect program behavior

 In case of an invalid address or TLB error, the prefetch instruction will ignore the address.
-This allows us to do prefetch unconditionally, even on the last iteration when `2 * idx` is pointing after the end of an array 🫣.
+This allows us to do prefetch unconditionally, even on the last iteration when `2 * idx` is pointing after the end of an array.
+At least at the moment 🫣 (rustc/1.68.0).
+There is no guarantee this will work correctly in the future.
 {{</ notice >}}

 {{< image "eytzinger-branchless-prefetch.svg" >}}